trendiamo/core/infra/legal/uptous-brand-terms-and-conditions.md

 ## 6. Payments

-The payments resulting from this affiliation agreement are handled as mentioned and agreed by you in clause FILL CLAUSE of our General Terms & Conditions.
-You can read them here.
+The payments resulting from this affiliation agreement are handled as mentioned and agreed by you in clause "Affiliate Payments" of our General Terms & Conditions.
+You can [read them here](https://app.uptous.co/terms-and-conditions).

 ## 7. Promotion Restrictions